Why study here?

 English Literature and Creative Writing at Manchester is a thriving community of students, lecturers and writers which boasts internationally recognised specialists working across the full spectrum of the subject area.

-Manchester is ranked in the top ten universities in the UK for English language and literature, according to the QS World University Rankings 2018.
+Manchester is ranked 24th in the world for English language and literature, according to the QS World University Rankings 2020.

 - Explore more than a thousand years' worth of literature and culture.